MicrosoftDocs/MIMDocs/MIMDocs/pam/use-azure-mfa-for-activation.md

 Microsoft Azure AD Multi-Factor Authentication is an authentication service that requires users to verify their sign-in attempts by using a mobile app, phone call, or text message.

 > [!NOTE]
 > The PAM approach with a bastion environment provided by MIM is intended to be used in a custom architecture for isolated environments where Internet access is not available, where this configuration is required by regulation, or in high impact isolated environments like offline research laboratories and disconnected operational technology or supervisory control and data acquisition environments.
 As Azure AD Multi-Factor Authentication is an Internet service, this guidance is provided solely for existing MIM PAM customers or those in environments where this configuration is required by regulation.
-If your Active Directory is part of an Internet-connected environment, see [securing privileged access](/security/compass/overview) for more information on where to start.
+If your Active Directory is part of an Internet-connected environment, see [securing privileged access](/security/compass/overview) on where to start.

 ## Prerequisites